 - independent contractors

-- volunteer workers
+- volunteer workers (this rarely applies to for-profit companies)

 - outside salespeople (that is, employees who customarily and regularly work away from the employer's business, selling or taking orders to sell goods and services)

 - certain computer specialists (such as systems analysts, programmers, and software engineers) who earn at least $27.63 per hour

 - employees of seasonal amusement or recreational businesses, such as ski resorts or county fairs